-Subject to its memorandum of association and articles of association (the "M&A"), section 28 of the BVI Business Companies Act (as amended) (the "BCA") expressly permits a BVI Company to create security over any of its assets for the purposes of securing an obligation owed by it to another person.
-The BCA does not provide that the security document must be in any particular form, but it should be in writing and be signed by, or with the authority of, the BVI Company.
+Subject to its memorandum of association and articles of association (the "M&A"), section 28 of the BVI Business Companies Act, 2004 (the "Act") expressly permits a BVI Company to create security over any of its assets for the purposes of securing an obligation owed by it to another person.
+The Act does not provide that the security document must be in any particular form, but it should be in writing and be signed by, or with the authority of, the BVI Company.